jonathanlukas/logging-connector/README.md

 ## Element Template

-The element templates can be found in the [element-templates/template-connector.json](element-templates/template-connector.json) file.
+The element templates can be found in the [element-templates](element-templates) folder.